Beastie Boys: 1981–1983: Formation and early years

-Prior to forming the Beastie Boys, Michael Diamond was part of a number of bands such as the Walden Jazz Band, and BAN.
+Prior to forming the Beastie Boys, Michael Diamond, a childhood friend of Adam Yauch, played in bands including the Walden Jazz Band and BAN.
 The Young Aborigines formed in 1979.
-In 1981, when Young Aborigines bassist Jeremy Shatan left New York City for the summer, the remaining members Diamond, John Berry and Kate Schellenbach began to perform as the Beastie Boys with Adam Yauch.
+In 1981, when the bassist, Jeremy Shatan, left New York City for the summer, the remaining members Diamond, John Berry and Kate Schellenbach began to perform as the Beastie Boys with Yauch.

 In a 2007 interview with Charlie Rose, Yauch recalled that it was Berry who suggested the name the Beastie Boys.
 Although the band stated that "Beastie" is an acronym standing for "Boys Entering Anarchistic States Towards Inner Excellence", in the Charlie Rose interview, both Yauch and Diamond acknowledged that the acronym was an "afterthought" conceived after the name was chosen.
 The band supported Bad Brains, the Dead Kennedys, the Misfits and Reagan Youth at venues such as CBGB, A7, Trude Heller's and Max's Kansas City, playing at the latter venue on its closing night.
 In November 1982, the Beastie Boys recorded the 7-inch EP Polly Wog Stew at 171A studios, an early recorded example of New York hardcore.

-On November 13, 1982, the Beastie Boys played Philip Pucci's birthday for the purposes of his short concert film, Beastie.
+On November 13, 1982, the Beastie Boys played Philip Pucci's birthday for the purposes of his short concert film Beastie.
 Pucci held the concert in Bard College's Preston Drama Dance Department Theatre.
 This performance marked the Beastie Boys' first on-screen appearance in a published motion picture.
 Pucci's concept for Beastie was to distribute a mixture of both a half dozen 16 mm Bell & Howell Filmo cameras, and 16 mm Bolex cameras to audience members and ask that they capture the Beastie Boys performance from the audience's own point of view while a master sync sound camera filmed from the balcony of the abandoned theater where the performance was held.
 The opening band for that performance was the Young and the Useless, which featured Adam Horovitz as the lead singer.
 A one-minute clip of Beastie was subsequently excerpted and licensed by the Beastie Boys for use in the "Egg Raid on Mojo" segment of the "Skills to Pay the Bills" long-form home video released by Capitol Records.
 "Skills to Pay the Bills" later went on to be certified Gold by the Recording Industry Association of America (RIAA).
 Berry left the group in 1982 (later forming Thwig, Big Fat Love and Bourbon Deluxe) and was replaced by Horovitz, who had become close friends with the Beastie Boys.